garv1189/Digi-Rakshak/README.md

 ## Introduction

-Rakshak is a multi-faceted analytics dashboard that merges data from Twitter, Reddit, and news sources.
+Digi-Rakshak is a multi-faceted analytics dashboard that merges data from Twitter, Reddit, and news sources.
 By combining robust backend data processing with an interactive, modern frontend, the platform enables users to:

 - Monitor daily trends and track sentiment evolution.
 - Analyze political bias and term co-occurrence within social media content.